Direct Student Loan Changes

-- Subsidized loans are loans for which the borrower is not responsible for the interest while the student is enrolled in college on at least a half-time basis, or if eligible periods of deferment.
-This provision eliminated the interest subsidy provided during the six-month grace period for subsidized loans for which the first disbursement was made on or after July 1, 2012, and before July 1, 2014.
+- Subsidized loans are loans for which the borrower is not responsible for the interest while the student is enrolled in college on at least a half-time basis, when the loan is in the six-month grace period after the student is no longer enrolled at least half-time, or if the loan is in a deferment status.
+This provision eliminates the interest subsidy provided during the six-month grace period for subsidized loans for which the first disbursement is made on or after July 1, 2012, and before July 1, 2014.
 If you receive a subsidized loan during this time frame, you are responsible for the interest that accrues while your loan is in the grace period.
 You do not have to make payments during the grace period (unless you choose to), but the interest will be capitalized (added to the principal amount of your loan) when the grace period ends.
 This provision does not eliminate the interest subsidy while the borrower is in school or during eligible periods of deferment.

 Federal Subsidized Student Loan Borrowing Limitations

 As of July 1, 2013, a first-time Federal Subsidized Student Loan borrower is no longer eligible for the Subsidized Student Loan program if he or she exceeds 150% of the published length necessary to graduate.